 The meet was held at a variety of sites through the years, but since 1966, it has been held exclusively at UW-Madison.

 Waukesha (before it became North, South, and West) won 15 State championships to lead all schools.
 Seven of those titles came in succession (1964-70).
 All but one came during a 17-year period from 1958-1974.
-Madison Memorial has won 14 team championships along with 15 runner-up finishes.
-Eight of Memorial's titles have come in the last 10 years.
+Madison Memorial has won 15 team championships along with 15 runner-up finishes.
+Nine of Memorial's titles have come in the last 11 years.
 Madison West has won 13 State team titles.
 Wauwatosa, before it became two schools with East and West, won nine titles.
 Seven of those came during an eight-year period from 1944-51.
 Shorewood also has nine titles, including five in a row from 1935-39 and all nine of them coming from 1933-1943.
-Arrowhead and McFarland have won six, with all six of McFarland's coming consecutively from 2007-12.
+Arrowhead and McFarland have won six team championships, with all six of McFarland's coming consecutively from 2007-12.
 Kenosha and Whitefish Bay have won five titles.

 Boys swimming and diving was conducted in a single class until 1993 when a two-division format was adopted.
 Verona won the first Division 2 team championship.

-Only three athletes have won the same individual event four times.
+Only four athletes have won the same individual event four times.
 Kyle Bubolz of Waukesha North/Kettle Moraine was the first to do it.
 He won the Division 1 50-yard freestyle from 2001-04.
 Ryan Jefferson of Edgewood accomplished the feat in the diving competition, winning the Division 2 titles from 2003-06.
 Alex DeLakis of Eau Claire Memorial/North was a four-time Division 1 champion in the 100 breaststroke from 2010-13.
 In 2015, Joe Kaszubowski of Whitefish Bay became the fourth individual to accomplish the feat, capturing his fourth title in the Division 2 diving competition.